 While Davis funding per project is limited to $10,000, projects with larger budgets are welcome as is co-funding from other sources (such as other philanthropists, a college or university, foundation, NGO/PVO or students' own funding).

 - Students may have a member of the Brown Center for Leadership and Service staff provide feedback on preliminary draft during the period.

 - Students are also encouraged to seek feedback about their proposal from experienced professionals

 - Any alternates selected will be finally agreed to in April.

 - Funding will be dispersed in May 2018.

 - Projects are to be completed during the Summer session following reciept of the grant.

-- Final reports are due to the Brown Center for Leadership and Service by mid-September (exact date TBA).
+- Final reports are due to the Brown Center for Leadership and Service by late August.